ogckw/taipei_q/README.md

 - Web : Han, Leo

 ---------------------------------------
-### Working Gudie index
+### Working Gudie in dataclean

 - First doing tutorials  how to data clean

        for understand how to deal with different dataframe and format to csv

-	   xml and csv download and solve in Python
+	   xml and csv download and solve in python

 - Second input data to database